seed-rs/seed/examples/window_events/README.md

 ## Window events example

-A demonstration of event-listeners attached to the window directly, and a few extras not covered in other examples.
+A demonstration of event-handlers attached to the `window`.

 ---